playcanvas/playcanvas-gltf/README.md

 To see an example of using the loader with the Engine, check out the viewer app in this repo.

-To use the loader with the Editor, simply add gltf-loader.js and monkey-patch.js into your project.
+To use the loader with the Editor, simply add gltf-loader.js into your project and call the following API:

 # API
 ```